 Some Coordinated Program supervised practice sites may require drug testing prior to the student's start date.
 If that is the case, you will be informed by the site's personnel department.
-The cost of the drug test is covered by the site organization.
+The cost of the drug test may be covered by the site organization.
+Student will be responsible for payment should the site not cover these costs.